Introduction

 I recommend to prepare these topics really well as a majority of the questions will touch upon these in some form.

 I noted down some points while preparing for the exam, to brush up my knowledge, and as a quick reference.
-This is in no way an exhaustive list, but merely what I felt worth keeping in mind.
-Click on the link to go through the complete file.
+This is in no way exhaustive, but merely what I felt worth keeping in mind.
+Refer to this note.

 Conclusion